jpmml/jpmml-sparkml-bootstrap/README.md

 The simplest way to get started with a [JPMML-SparkML] (https://github.com/jpmml/jpmml-evaluator) powered software project.

+# IMPORTANT #

+This is a legacy codebase.

+Starting from September 2016, this project has been superseded by the [JPMML-SparkML-Package] (https://github.com/jpmml/jpmml-sparkml-package) project.

 # Prerequisites #

 * Java 1.7 or newer.